Olorotitan

 Description

-At the very end of the Late Cretaceous period, a dinosaur with the graceful appearance of a giant swan roamed the lands of what is now Russia.
+At the very end of the Late Cretaceous period, a dinosaur with a graceful form resembling a giant swan roamed the lands that are now Russia.

-A nearly complete skeleton was excavated between 1999 and 2001, and its bizarre yet beautiful silhouette astonished paleontologists around the world.
+A nearly complete skeleton was excavated between 1999 and 2001, and its bizarre yet beautiful silhouette astonished paleontologists worldwide.

-Olorotitan belongs to the lambeosaurine subfamily—a group within the large, herbivorous hadrosaur family known for having flashy, hollow crests on their heads.
+Olorotitan belongs to the “Lambeosaurinae subfamily”—a group within the large herbivorous dinosaur family of Hadrosauridae known for their showy, hollow head crests.

-Its Fan-Shaped Crest and Role as a “Resonating Chamber”
+A Fan-Shaped Crest and Its Role as a “Resonating Chamber”

-The most striking feature of Olorotitan’s appearance is the magnificent crest that extends backward from the top of its head.
+The most striking feature of Olorotitan’s appearance is the magnificent crest extending backward from the top of its head.

 The most striking feature is the magnificent crest extending backward from the top of its head.